khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - Is there a relationship between time and location?
 (Hannah)
 - More accidents in particular areas, given particular time? (similar to one above; Hannah)
 - Which location has most accidents?
 (Rachel)
 - At what time do most accidents occur?
+(Hannah)
 - Zipcode frequency of accident?
 (Rachel)
 - Victim age and time relationship?
 - Area name